vasilecondrea/modern-linux.info/VAC-my-notes/Chapter 5 - Filesystems.md

 UNIX =  “everything is a file” --- most resources in Linux are indeed files.

-Even devices and pseudo devices are exposed as files (like echo "Hello modern Linux users" > /dev/pts/0, prints “Hello modern Linux users” to the screen, as if a file but it is not a proper file to read).
+Even devices and pseudo devices are exposed as files
+    Ex 1 echo "Hello modern Linux users" > /dev/pts/0, prints “Hello modern Linux users” to the screen, as if a file but it is not a proper file to read
     Ex 2: kernel exposes a process like PID as if it was a file

 this makes it easy to learn linux: everything you do you can do as if it was file.

 content:
 relevant terms
-how Linux implements the “everything is a file” abstraction.
-N review special-purpose filesystems the kernel uses to expose information about processes or devices. regular files and filesystems, something you would typically associate with documents, data, and programs. compare filesystem options and discuss common operations.
+how Linux implements the “everything is a file” abstraction review special-purpose filesystems the kernel uses to expose information about processes or devices. regular files and filesystems, something you would typically associate with documents, data, and programs. compare filesystem options and discuss common operations.